fabiogoma/selinux-nginx-tomcat/README.md

 [root@nginx ~]# mv /home/shaggy/* /usr/share/nginx/html/
 [root@nginx ~]# mv /home/velma/* /usr/share/nginx/html/
 ```
-Now with the files in place, open your browser and try to access one of the pages
+Now with files in place, open your browser and try to access one of the pages.
 http://nginx.local/velma.html

-If you followed all the steps correctly, you should be able to see a page similar to this
+If you followed all the steps correctly, you should be able to see a page similar to the page below.
 <p align="center">
   <img src="images/forbidden.png">
 </p>
 :astonished: What?
 Why?
-Ok, as an experienced engineer, let's check the permissions
+Ok, as an experienced engineer, let's check the permissions.

 ```bash
 [root@nginx ~]# cd /usr/share/nginx/html/